 \subsection{Antithetic MLMC estimator}

-Based on the well-known method of antithetic variates (see for example \cite{glasserman04}), the idea for the antithetic estimator is to exploit the flexibility of the more general MLMC estimator by defining $P^{c}_{\ell-1}$ to be the usual payoff $P(X^c)$ coming from a level $\ell\!-\!1$ coarse simulation $X^c$, and define $P^{f}_{\ell}$ to be the average of the payoffs $P(X^{\fp}),P(X^{\fm})$ coming from an antithetic pair of level $\ell$ simulations, $X^{\fp}$ and $X^{\fm}$.
+Based on the well-known method of antithetic variates (see, e.g., \cite{glasserman04}), the idea for the antithetic estimator is to exploit the flexibility of the more general MLMC estimator by defining $P^{c}_{\ell-1}$ to be the usual payoff $P(X^c)$ coming from a level $\ell- 1$ coarse simulation $X^c$, and define $P^{f}_{\ell}$ to be the average of the payoffs $P(X^{f}),P(X^{a})$ coming from an antithetic pair of level $\ell$ simulations, $X^{f}$ and $X^{a}$.

-$X^{\fp}$ will be defined in a way which corresponds naturally to the construction of $X^{c}$.
-Its antithetic ``twin'' $X^{\fm}$ will be defined so that it has exactly the same distribution as $X^{\fp}$, conditional on $X^c$, which ensures that $ \E[ P(X^{\fp}) ] = \E[P(X^{\fm})] $ and hence \eqref{con:MLMC} is satisfied, but at the same time
+$X^{f}$ will be defined in a way which corresponds naturally to the construction of $X^{c}$.
+Its antithetic ``twin'' $X^{a}$ will be defined so that it has exactly the same distribution as $X^{f}$, conditional on $X^c$, which ensures that $ \mathbb{E}[ P(X^{f}) ] = \mathbb{E}[P(X^{a})] $ and hence (\ref{conMLMC}) is satisfied, but at the same time

 and therefore